This post may contain affiliate links. Read the full disclosure

 Get the personal treatment by taking a small-group tour of the Daintree Rainforest and Cape Tribulation by 4WD, picking you up from your accommodation in Cairns.

 You will see Australian wildlife in their natural habitats, interact with Daintree Rainforest animals up close, and possibly even spot some crocodiles on a Daintree River Cruise.
-There are stunning views and the chance to learn more about the region with a knowledgable local guide.
+There are stunning views and the chance to learn more about the region with a knowledgeable local guide.

 The tour includes a tropical BBQ lunch, tropical fruits, damper and billy tea.